Environment: Wildlife Conservation and Trade Strategy

 Location of residency: Anywhere in the worldView website Save Need help writing this grant?

 About this funder:

 Environment Programme: Wildlife Conservation and Trade Strategy

-Oak Foundation’s Environment Programme is committed to protect rhinoceros and elephant populations from illegal wildlife trade by making sure conditions exist for these species’ survival in the wild.
-The illegal trade in wildlife is driven by a multitude of factors, including the growth of organised trafficking syndicates, poor law enforcement, porous borders and soaring demand for wildlife products.
+Oak Foundation’s Environment Programme is committed to protecting rhinoceros and elephant populations by making sure that conditions exist for these species’ survival in the wild.

 To give wild populations of rhinoceros and elephant a reprieve from illegal trading, we need a formidable, coordinated response by all partners for every link in the supply chain.